- Home

 - No application fee if endorsed by academic department, work authorized by an international student advisor, not USCIS

-Optional Practical Training (Post completion/ after graduation)
+Optional Practical Training - OPT(Post completion/ after graduation)

 Eligibility Criteria and Requirements